swerik-project/pyparlaclarin/README.md

 # Pyparlaclarin

-This repo is for basic functionality that is useful in processing Parla-Clarin XML files in general.
+This module includes functionality for reading, creating, and modifying Parla-Clarin XML files.

 Install by running